Daughter says 'Hotel Rwanda' hero was 'kidnapped' in Dubai

-JOHANNESBURG (AP) — The man portrayed in the film “Hotel Rwanda” as saving the lives of more than 1,200 people from genocide was “kidnapped” while in Dubai, his daughter asserts, while authorities on Tuesday gave no further details behind his arrest on terror charges.
+JOHANNESBURG (AP) — The man portrayed in the film “Hotel Rwanda” as saving the lives of more than 1,200 people from genocide was “kidnapped” while in Dubai, his daughter asserts, while authorities on Tuesday gave no further details behind his arrest on accusations of terrorism.

-The appearance of Paul Rusesabagina in handcuffs in Rwanda’s capital on Monday prompted concern among some human rights activists who worried that the outspoken critic of Rwanda’s government was the latest example of the government targeting dissidents beyond its borders.
-He had been living outside Rwanda since 1996, first in Belgium and then in Texas in the U.S.
+Paul Rusesabagina's appearance in handcuffs in Rwanda’s capital on Monday prompted concern among some human rights activists that the outspoken critic of Rwanda’s government was the latest example of it targeting dissidents beyond its borders.
+He had lived outside Rwanda since 1996, first in Belgium and then in Texas in the U.S.

-Rwandan authorities have said they issued an arrest warrant for Rusesabagina to answer charges of serious crimes including terrorism, arson, kidnap, and murder, perpetrated against unarmed, innocent Rwandan civilians on Rwandan territory.
-The authorities cited “international cooperation” but gave no details.
+Rwandan authorities said they issued an arrest warrant for Rusesabagina to answer charges of serious crimes including terrorism, arson, kidnap, and murder perpetrated against unarmed, innocent Rwandan civilians.
+The authorities cited “international cooperation” and gave no details but suggested that Interpol was involved.
 They did not say where or how he was apprehended.

 Rusesabagina’s adopted daughter, Carine Kanimba, told The Associated Press she last spoke with him before he flew to Dubai last week but she didn’t know the exact nature of his trip.
-She didn’t provide evidence to support her claim that he had been kidnapped.
+She didn’t provide evidence to support her claim that he was kidnapped.

-She said his family was informed early Monday that he was being held in Rwanda but they have not been able to speak to him.
-They are worried the 66-year-old may not be getting his hypertension medication.
+She said his family has not been able to speak to him and is worried the 66-year-old may not be getting his hypertension medication.

-Rusesabagina is a Belgian citizen and a permanent resident of the United States, Kanimba said: “We’re hoping to secure his release quickly and safely.”

-It was not clear when Rusesabagina would appear in court or what evidence Rwandan authorities have to support their charges.
+It was not clear when Rusesabagina would appear in court.
 Police said Rusesabagina is "suspected to be the founder, leader, sponsor and member of violent, armed, extremist terror outfits including the Rwanda Movement for Democratic Change (MRCD) operating out of various places in the region and abroad.”

-The MRCD in a statement Monday condemned the arrest of Rusesabagina, which it identified as one of its leaders.
-It describes itself as a political platform.
-The organization did not immediately respond to a request for comment.
+The MRCD in a statement condemned the arrest of Rusesabagina, whom it identified as one of its leaders.
+The group, which describes itself as an opposition political platform, did not respond to a request for comment.

+An armed wing of the MRCD, the National Liberation Front, was accused of clashing with Rwandan soldiers in 2018 and 2019, and Rwanda arrested NLF spokesman Callixte Nsabimana last year.

+In a video seen by the AP that circulated last year, Rusesabagina said “it is imperative that in 2019 we speed up the liberation struggle of the Rwandan people ... the time has come for us to use any means possible to bring about change in Rwanda, as all political means have been tried and failed.”
+He expressed support for the NLF.

+“When you have a country where no genuine opposition is tolerated, there’s no freedom of speech and elections are routinely rigged, challenges to the status quo inevitably end up taking guerrilla form,” she said.
+“Rwanda may be a donor darling, but it is probably the most repressive country in Africa today, so Rusesabagina’s trajectory isn’t that surprising.”

+The circumstances of Rusesabagina’s arrest and transfer to Rwanda remained unclear.
+Interpol declined to comment, saying it does not discuss its “red notices” for people wanted for prosecution unless they are public.

-Police and authorities in Dubai, a city-state in the United Arab Emirates, did not immediately respond to a request for comment.
-However, Rwandan President Paul Kagame maintains a close relationship with Dubai, turning up often to the World Government Summit it hosts and other events in which moderators largely avoid discussing his government’s targeting of dissidents.
+Police and authorities in Dubai, a city-state in the United Arab Emirates, did not respond to a request for comment.
+Rwandan President Paul Kagame maintains a close relationship with Dubai, often attending events in which moderators largely avoid discussing his government’s targeting of dissidents.

 The state-owned RwandAir has direct flights between Dubai and Kigali.

 While experts believe Dubai is among the most surveilled cities in the world, state-organized kidnappings have happened there.
-Most recently, the family of an Iranian leader of a militant dissident group says Iran kidnapped him from a Dubai airport hotel just weeks ago and brought him back to Tehran to face charges that carry the death penalty.
+Most recently, the family of an Iranian leader of a militant dissident group said Iran kidnapped him from a Dubai airport hotel just weeks ago.

-In Washington, the State Department said that “we are aware of the arrest of Paul Rusesabagina, and we are monitoring the situation.
-We refer you to the Rwandan government for additional information.”
+“No country has broadly conceded that it arrested and handed over Mr. Rusesabagina to the Rwandan authorities.
+This is a clear indication that whatever happened was illegal and nobody wants to take responsibility for blatant illegal action,” said Etienne Mutabazi, spokesman for the Washington-based opposition Rwanda National Congress.

-Rwanda’s government in the past has been accused of hunting down dissidents overseas.
-South African investigators have said the government was directly involved in the killing of Col. Patrick Karegeya, an outspoken critic, in Johannesburg in 2014.
+Rwanda’s government has been accused of hunting down dissidents overseas.
+South African investigators have said it was directly involved in the killing of Col. Patrick Karegeya, an outspoken critic, in Johannesburg in 2014.

 “Any person still alive who may be plotting against Rwanda, whoever they are, will pay the price,” Kagame said after the killing.

-Rusesabagina has previously denied the Rwandan government’s charges that he financially supports Rwandan rebels.
+Rusesabagina has denied the Rwandan government’s charges that he financially supports Rwandan rebels.
+In 2010 he told the AP the government was conducting a smear campaign against him for opposing Kagame.
 He has called Kagame’s government a dictatorship and urged Western countries to press the government to respect human rights.

 Government supporters reject Rusesabagina’s criticism, saying Kagame’s leadership supports democracy and economic growth.